XinyuKang22/kata-separation-of-concerns/sections/100_conclusion.md

 | Measuring business metrics | `EvidenceService` + `AwsService` | Usage |
 | Translate domain-specific response to HTTP response | Route Handler | Usage |

 Re-read [our confluence page on the separation of concerns](https://agiledigital.atlassian.net/wiki/spaces/FORGE/pages/27197539/Separating+Concerns).
-With respect to these key points:
+Rate the adequacy of the solution with respect to these key points:

 * effecting dependencies are passed to (rather than created by) orchestration or logic-heavy components;
 * configuration is loaded at start-up and the system stops with a failure if it is misconfigured;
 * transport / protocol translation is separate to orchestration / logical decisions,
 * a domain-specific interface is defined and documented.

-rate the adequacy of the solution.

 1. The are many more files and services in our solution now.
 Do you think that the solution is harder or easier to understand?
 2. We've adopted an approach of injecting dependencies into the constructors of classes.
 What other approaches exist for providing dependencies?